-- It is more intuitive and simpler to work with.
+- More intuitive and simpler to work with.

 - More physically accurate compared to Classic materials.

-I have noticed that PBR materials uses cmmips files instead of png and jpg.
-What is cmmips?
+3. I noticed that PBR materials use .cmmips files instead of .png and .jpg.
+What is a .cmmips file?

 Cmmips is a texture format that contains multiple resolutions for a single texture.

-As a consequence, we should expect the drawing size to increase but it boils down to how the extensions make sure of this technology.
+Consequently, we should expect the drawing size to increase, but it boils down to how the extensions make use of this technology.

 Our core materials are heavier in terms of memory consumption compared to before, but they are still pretty modest compared to what you could do.

-How is the drawing load time affected by PBR materials?
+3. How is the rendering time affected by PBR materials?

-The base color property, also known as albedo, generally has the biggest impact on the appearance of a PBR material.
-Unlike Classic material the base color is not supposed to carry any shadowing
+- The Base color property, also known as albedo, generally has the most significant impact on the appearance of a PBR material.
+Unlike Classic material, the base color is not supposed to carry any shadowing.

-The opacity property defines the how transparent the material is perceived.
+- The Opacity property defines how transparent the material is perceived.
 Basically, how much light that leaks through the material.
-You may control the opacity across the material by using a texture (also known as alpha mask).
-This may be useful for creating special type of fabrics etc.
+You may control the opacity across the material by using a texture (also known as an alpha mask).
+This may be useful for creating a particular type of fabric etc.

-The normal property can be used to add details to a surface that would otherwise require a lot more polygons.
-The texture that can be used to describe the normal property is referred to a normal map.
-There are different types of normal maps but in CET Designer we expect an OpenGL based normal map defined in tangent space.
+- The normal property, also referred as bumpmap, can be used to add details to a surface that would otherwise require a lot more polygons.
+The texture that can describe the normal property is referred to as a normal map.
+There are different types of normal maps, but in CET, we expect an OpenGL-based normal map defined in tangent space.

-The metallic property naturally defines if the surface is metallic or not.
+- The metallic property naturally defines if the surface is metallic or not.
 Generally, it should either be 0 or 1, not in between.
-When a surface is metallic the reflection color will be colored according to the base color.
-For instance, a red metallic material used for a car will have a redder tone in its reflections compared to a very shiny red plastic material.
+When a surface is metallic, the reflection color will be colored according to the base color.

-The emissive property can be used to make the surface look as if it is emitting light.
-Note that unlike some other real-time renderers CET Designer will not produce a glowing effect around emissive surfaces.
+- The emissive property can be used to make the surface look as if it is emitting light.
+Note that, unlike other real-time (working in the drawing) renderers, CET will not produce a glowing effect around emissive surfaces.